EVENTS GUIDE: Warwickshire fireworks 2017

 Buy advance tickets online here or at Joseph Morris Butchers, Rugby Bareboards Trust, Vision Express and The George at Bilton.

-The club in Middle Road is opening its gates at 5.30pm and food will be served for those with tickets also at 5.30pm.
+Harbury’s display is opening its gates at 5.30pm and food will be served for those with tickets also at 5.30pm.
 The bonfire will be lit at 6pm, and the display starts at 6.30pm.

 Tickets on sale now at Muglestons: £4.50 adults, £3 child (3-16yrs) and infant £1 (hot dog and chocolate bar included).
 Without food, tickets are £4 for adults, £2.50 for children and infants free.